Last Updated on: 8th October 2023, 07:31 pm

 Most tortoises are herbivores, consuming a plant-based diet comprising leafy greens, plants, weeds, and flowers.
-According to PLOS One, herbaceous perennial plants make up 30% of the desert tortoise’s diet.
+According to PLOS One, herbaceous perennial plants comprise 30% of the desert tortoise’s diet.

-Most of these plants grow naturally in the wild, so it’s easy to find foods that a tortoise will find palatable.
-However, not all plants are tortoise-safe, leading to serious digestive concerns.
+Most of these plants grow naturally in the wild, so it’s easy to find foods a tortoise will find palatable.
+However, not all plants are tortoise-safe, leading to digestive concerns.

-So, choose the plants you put in a tortoise’s enclosure carefully.
-Tortoises have a foraging instinct, so they’ll likely eat whatever plants they find in their living environment, even ones that are toxic.
+Choose the plants you put in a tortoise’s enclosure carefully.
+Tortoises have a foraging instinct, so they’ll eat whatever plants they find in their environment, even when toxic.

 What Plants Are Toxic To Tortoises?

 Never feed a tortoise anything that you haven’t confirmed is safe.
-If you’re thinking about growing plants in a tortoise’s enclosure, research the toxicity levels.
+Research the toxicity levels if you’re thinking about growing plants in a tortoise’s enclosure.

 Here are some common toxic plants for tortoises: